Freezing weather expected to last through Tuesday - Mississippi's Best Community Newspaper

 The Mississippi State Department of Health is rescheduling COVID-19 vaccines to next week or the week after for everyone who had an appointment scheduled at the Adams County Safe Room during the inclement weather, Bradford said.

-Temperatures are expected to stay below freezing with a high around 32 degrees and a low of 10 degrees on Tuesday, Fenner said.
+Temperatures are expected to stay below freezing with a high around 32 degrees on Tuesday, Fenner said.

 Wind chills as low as zero, give or take a few degrees, are also expected, Fenner said.